This scheme is now open to UK Further Education establishments only.

-If you are a female engineer/technician and are interested in taking part in the scheme, please email the Education team.
+If you are an engineer/technician from a BAME background and are interested in taking part in the scheme, please email the Education team.

 The scheme provides FE Engineering Departments with funding of up to £3,500 for the appointment of a female STEM professional as a Visiting Teaching Engineer (VTE).
 VTEs are expected to:

 Support their host department by providing assistance with front line teaching duties alongside a lecturer

 Bring current industrial knowledge and practice to the STEM learning experience in full time technician courses (especially at Level 3)

 Help the college build stronger relations with industry

 Provide ad hoc mentoring and careers advice to students